Skip to main content

 Analyst Summary

-Both Jan AI and Cursor compete directly in the AI Dev Tools space, making this a head-to-head matchup within the same market segment.
+In the AI Dev Tools market, Jan AI and Cursor represent two distinct approaches.
 Jan AI develops an open-source offline AI assistant application and local inference runtime that allows users to run large language models directly on their personal computers without internet connectivity or data transmission to cloud services.
 Cursor is an AI-powered code editor founded in 2022 that has rapidly become a significant player in the AI developer tools market.

 Metrics Comparison